-Using the paper and pens both young person and practitioner write or draw the ways in which they communicate using technology.
-This will include specific apps, emails, webcam, emojis, banking/shops, work meetings on Zoom/Teams, memes etc making sure you have a broad range of examples covering both the young person's use and the practitioner's experience.
-It may be useful to draw and use emojis to bring out the young person's feelings about different ways of communicating.
+Using the paper and pens, both young person and practitioner write or draw the ways in which they communicate using technology.
+This will include specific apps, emails, webcam, emojis, banking/shops, work meetings on Zoom/Teams, memes etc making sure you have a broad range of examples.